indeedeng/iwf/README.md

 # Why iWF

 ## If you are familiar with Cadence/Temporal
-* See [Slide deck](https://docs.google.com/presentation/d/1CpsroSf6NeVce_XyUhFTkd9bLHN8UHRtM9NavPCMhj8/edit#slide=id.gfe2f455492_0_56) for what problems it is solving
+* See [Slide deck](https://docs.google.com/presentation/d/1CpsroSf6NeVce_XyUhFTkd9bLHN8UHRtM9NavPCMhj8/edit#slide=id.gfe2f455492_0_56) for comparison with Cadence/Temporal.
-* See [Design doc](https://docs.google.com/document/d/1BpJuHf67ibaOWmN_uWw_pbrBVyb6U1PILXyzohxA5Ms/edit) for how it works

 ## If you are not
 * Check out this [doc](https://docs.google.com/document/d/1zyCKvy4S2l7XBVJzZuS65OIsqV9CRPPYJY3OBbuWrPE) to understand some history